 Why haven't you published your findings on active contractile properties in a peer reviewed journal yet?

 We will!
 Since we believe that our findings could be of substantial interest to a larger field within musculoskeletal medicine, we decided to add several additional control investigations in order to further substantiate our suggested conclusions (e.g. by using the Rho-kinase inhibitor mentioned above).
-While we are just completing these additional examinations, we plan to submit our findings to a respectable peer reviewed medical journal in the near future.
+While w have just completed these additional examinations, are currently in the process of submiting our findings to a respectable peer reviewed medical journal.
 Our related publications in the past consisted of two peer reviewed articles in Medical Hypotheses (which did not yet contain our own data collection), as well as in several short abstracts presented at international congresses.
 In addition, we reported about a portion of our contractility investigations (with the substance mepyramine) in these two publications: https://www.ncbi.nlm.nih.gov/pubmed/24909539 and https://www.ncbi.nlm.nih.gov/pubmed/29314236 .
 We highly believe in the value of peer review process related to original scientific research.
 Based on this, we suppose that the extra time taken by us for the further substantiation of our reports will contribute to making these findings more acceptable to the wider scientific community.
-In the meantime we can happily email you upon request the fulltext version of Robert Schleip's PhD dissertation from 2006 (PDF- file, 3MB), which already contains a large portion of the relevant data.

 That was the original hypothesis put forward by Staubesand in 1996, which stimulated our research project to a large degree.
 While we were quite 'convinced' of that assumption during the first two years of our research, our organ bath experiments failed to support them ... no matter how much we tried.
 Neither adrenaline (epinephrine) nor acetylcholine addition showed any significant effects in our experiments.